 Saturday–Sunday 1:00–5:00 p.m.

 Parietal privileges provide students with space and time for privacy, not sexual intimacy.
-Students who wish to have visitors of the opposite gender identity in their rooms must first introduce their visitor(s) to the house parent on duty and request permission for the visit.
-When visitors leave, students must have them check out with the house parent on duty.
+Students who wish to have visitors of the opposite gender identity in their rooms must first introduce their visitor(s) to the house faculty on duty and request permission for the visit.
+When visitors leave, students must have them check out with the house faculty on duty.
 Doors to student rooms must be kept open during the specified parietal hours.

 A first violation of parietals will result in a loss of privilege for two weeks.